Magnusson-Institute/m066/README.md

 NLP experimentation (FOSS).
 Results are used by https://privacy.news

-(Note: used with external collaborators)
+(Note: this repo used with external collaborators, this is free open source only, nothing proprietary etc)

 ## Setup (alg001)